jojo157/Delightful-Penguins/README.md

 #### Python

-All apps Python files were validated with [PEP8 online](http://pep8online.com)
+All Python files were validated with [PEP8 online](http://pep8online.com)

 The following errors were discovered and fixed to stay PEP8 compliant:
 - E302 expected 2 blank line, found 1.